Trusted by Independent Car Dealers since 2006

 It doesn’t have to be lengthy or complicated.
 You want to illustrate that many customers have issues when considering a vehicle purchase.
 Let the customer know that he is not alone—his objection is normal and warranted.

-- Reveal the underlying issue
+3. Reveal the underlying issue the objection is coming from.

-Use your story as a segway to discuss the underlying issue.
+Use your story as a segue to discuss the underlying issue.
 In car sales, objections are usually a soft way of expressing a deeper problem.
 Pricing is the top culprit.
 Identify these issues upfront, using your story as means to open up the conversation.

 “You know, Jim, I’ve noticed that customers usually have one of three major concerns when buying a vehicle.
 It might be the asking price; it may be the level of confidence in the salesperson; or even the reputation of the dealership.
 I want to make sure I’m giving you the best service and experience.
 What’s keeping you from making a decision?”